On some geometric properties of quasi-product production models: Some classification results

-\item[iv.]
-If the production function satisfies the proportional marginal rate of substitution property, then: \begin{enumerate} \item[iv$_1$.]
-The production hypersurface cannot be minimal. \item[iv$_2$.]
-The production hypersurface has vanishing sectional curvature if and only if, up to a suitable translation, $f$ reduces to the generalized Cobb-Douglas production function given by \eqref{C100}. \end{enumerate} \item[v.]
-The production hypersurface has vanishing Gauss-Kronecker curvature if and only if, up to a suitable translation, $f$ reduces to the one of the following: \begin{enumerate} \item[(a)] a generalized Cobb-Douglas production function with constant return to scale; \item[(b)] $f(x_1,\ldots,x_n)=A\cdot\exp{(A_1x_1+A_2x_2)}\cdot\displaystyle\prod_{j=3}^ng_j(x_j)$, where $A$ is a positive constant and $A_1,A_2$ are nonzero real constants. \end{enumerate} \item[vi.]
-The production function satisfies the constant elasticity of substitution property if and only if, up to a suitable translation, $f$ reduces to the one of the following: \begin{enumerate} \item[(a)] a generalized Cobb-Douglas production function given by \eqref{2}. \item[(b)] $f(x_1,\ldots,x_n)=A\cdot\displaystyle\prod_{i=1}^n\exp\left(A_ix_i^{\frac{\sigma-1}{\sigma}}\right)$, $\sigma\neq 1$, where $A$ is a positive constant and $A_1,\ldots,A_n,\sigma$ are nonzero real constants, $\sigma\neq 1$; \item[(c)] a two-input production function given by where $A,A_1,A_2,k,\sigma$ are nonzero real constants, $\sigma\neq 1$; \item[(d)] a two-input production function given by where $A,k$ are nonzero real constants and $A_1,A_2$ are positive constants. \end{enumerate} \item[viii.]
-The production hypersurface is flat if and only if, up to a suitable translation, $f$ reduces to the one of the following: \begin{enumerate} \item[(a)] $f(x_1,\ldots,x_n)=A\cdot\displaystyle\prod_{i=1}^n\exp\left(C_ix_i\right)$, where $A$ is a positive constant and $C_1,\ldots,C_n$ are nonzero real constants; \item[(b)] A generalized Cobb-Douglas production function given by where $A$ is a positive constant. \end{enumerate} \end{enumerate} \end{cor}
+where $A$ and $k$ are real constants with $A>0$ and $k\neq0$. \item[iv.]
+If the product production model satisfies the PMRS property, then: \begin{enumerate} \item[iv$_1$.]
+The production hypersurface associated with the product production model is non-minimal. \item[iv$_2$.]
+The production hypersurface associated with the product production model $f$ has null sectional curvature if and only if, up to a suitable translation, $f$ reduces to a generalized CD production function defined by \eqref{C100}. \end{enumerate} \item[v.]
+The production hypersurface associated with the product production model $f$ has null Gauss-Kronecker curvature if and only if, up to a suitable translation, $f$ reduces to the one of the following: \begin{enumerate} \item[(a)] a generalized CD production function with CRS; \item[(b)] $f(x_1,\ldots,x_n)=A\cdot\exp{(A_1x_1+A_2x_2)}\cdot\displaystyle\prod_{j=3}^ng_j(x_j)$, where $A$ is a positive constant and $A_1,A_2$ are nonzero real constants. \end{enumerate} \item[vi.]
+The production model satisfies the CES property iff, up to a suitable translation, $f$ reduces to the one of the following: \begin{enumerate} \item[(a)] a generalized CD production function given by \eqref{2}. \item[(b)] $f(x_1,\ldots,x_n)=A\cdot\displaystyle\prod_{i=1}^n\exp\left(A_ix_i^{\frac{\sigma-1}{\sigma}}\right)$, $\sigma\neq 1$, where $A$ is a positive constant and $A_1,\ldots,A_n,\sigma$ are nonzero real constants, $\sigma\neq 1$; \item[(c)] a two-input production function given by where $A,k,\sigma,A_1,A_2$ are nonzero real constants, $\sigma\neq 1$; \item[(d)] a two-input production function given by where $A,k$ are nonzero real constants and $A_1,A_2$ are positive constants. \end{enumerate} \item[viii.]
+The production hypersurface associated with the product production model $f$ is flat iff, up to a suitable translation, $f$ reduces to the one of the following: \begin{enumerate} \item[(a)] $f(x_1,\ldots,x_n)=A\cdot\displaystyle\prod_{i=1}^n\exp\left(C_ix_i\right)$, where $A$ is a positive constant and $C_1,\ldots,C_n$ are nonzero real constants; \item[(b)] A generalized Cobb-Douglas production function given by where $A$ is a positive constant. \end{enumerate} \end{enumerate} \end{cor}

 From Corollary \ref{COR2} we obtain the following results concerning Spillman-Mitscherlich and transcendental production functions.